rjayroach/prepd.orig/README.md

 ## Setup

-Prepd requires the following software on the local machine: VirtualBox, Vagrant and Ansible.
+1. Prepd requires the following software on the local machine: VirtualBox, Vagrant and Ansible.

-1. [Install Dependencies](https://github.com/rjayroach/prepd/blob/master/docs/install-dependencies.md) on your local machine
+See [this document](https://github.com/rjayroach/prepd/blob/master/docs/install-dependencies.md) for steps to install dependencies on your local machine

-2. Create an organization, e.g. client, directory for the project(s)
+2. Create a parent directory for the organization or client in which will be created a sub-directory for the project(s)

 ```bash
 mkdir -p ~/projects/my-client
 ```

-### Start a New Project
+### Start on a New Project

 Clone this repository into the organization directory